 Tax-exempt municipal bonds are the primary financing mechanisms for state and local infrastructure projects.
 If the current tax treatment is eliminated or capped, the payment burden to finance much needed infrastructure projects will shift to states and municipalities.
 Proposed changes would force state and local governments to curtail investments in critical infrastructure projects.
 NAST diligently monitors this issue on behalf of its members.

 Financial literacy programs enable individuals and families to make the best use of their financial resources at key points in life.
 State treasurers and their private sector partners are working diligently to provide education and hands-on training to teach Americans of all ages these critical skills.

 COLLEGE SAVINGS PLANS: EXPANDING ACCESS TO COLLEGE

 529 College Savings Plans are the primary tax advantaged way for families to save for college.
-As a part of the Bipartisan Budget Act of 2015, Congress and the Administration approved common sense legislation to make improvements to the 529 program (H.R.
-529/S. 335).
-NAST and its affiliate, the College Savings Plans Network (CSPN) look forward to working with Congress to improve 529 plans as Congress considers other changes to the tax code and the reauthorization of the Higher Education Act.
+As a part of the Bipartisan Budget Act of 2015, Congress and the Administration approved common sense legislation to make improvements to the 529 program.
+NAST and its affiliate, the College Savings Plans Network (CSPN), continues to work with Congress to improve 529 plans as Congress considers other changes to the tax code and the reauthorization of the Higher Education Act in 2019.